COVID-19 Update 4/23/21

 Here is the most up to date information on each of our countries:

-At this time, all of our ministries are following national guidelines for closure (see above).
+At this time, all of our ministries are following national guidelines.
 We have taken extra precautions to prevent the spread of the virus at our ministry sites.
-We unfortunately will not be able to accept any new teams and interns until April 15, but if you have any questions or concerns related to your trip or to the field, please direct them to Stacey Pope, firstname.lastname@example.org.
-Stacey is operating as our point person in all things related to COVID-19.
+At this time we are accepting teams and interns to all countries that are allowing international travel (see above).
+If you have any questions or concerns related to your trip or to the field, please direct them to Stacey Pope (email@example.com), who is operating as our point person in all things related to COVID-19.

 We would ask you to join us in prayer for protection of our sites, our people, and the timely resolution to this world issue.